-[A] Services Agreement:
+(A) Services Agreement:

 In July 2016, the Company entered into a formal services agreement with RSI (the "Services Agreement") effective April 29, 2016, under which RSI agreed to provide certain administrative and research and development services to the Company.
-Under the Services Agreement, the Company will pay or reimburse RSI for any expenses it, or third parties acting on its behalf, incurs for the Company.
-For any general and administrative and research and development activities performed by RSI employees, RSI will charge back the employee compensation expense plus a pre-determined mark-up.
+Under the Services Agreement, the Company pays or reimburses RSI for any expenses it, or third parties acting on its behalf, incurs for the Company.
+For any general and administrative and research and development activities performed by RSI employees, RSI charges back the employee compensation expense plus a pre-determined mark-up.
 RSI also provided such services prior to the formalization of the Services Agreement, and such costs have been recognized by the Company in the period in which the services were rendered.
 Employee compensation expense, inclusive of base salary and fringe benefits, is determined based upon the relative percentage of time utilized on Company matters.
-All other costs will be billed back at cost.
+All other costs are billed back at cost.
 The accompanying interim unaudited condensed consolidated financial statements include third-party expenses that have been paid by RSI and RSL.

-During the three and six months ended September 30, 2016, RSL and RSI provided certain administrative services on behalf of the Company during the formative period of the Company.
+During the three and nine months ended December 31, 2016, RSL and RSI provided certain administrative services on behalf of the Company during the formative period of the Company.
 Total compensation expense, inclusive of base salary, fringe benefits and share-based compensation, is proportionately allocated to the Company based upon the relative percentage of time utilized on the Company's matters.
-Under the Services Agreement, for the three and six months ended September 30, 2016, the Company incurred expenses of \$3.1 million and \$4.1 million, respectively, inclusive of the mark-up.
+Under the Services Agreement, for the three and nine months ended December 31, 2016, the Company incurred expenses of \$2.7 million and \$6.8 million, respectively, inclusive of the mark-up.